milessabin/shapeless/README.md

 ### shapeless-2.1.0

-Builds are available for Scala 2.11.x and for Scala 2.10.4.
+Builds are available for Scala 2.11.x and for Scala 2.10.4 and 2.10.5.
 The main line of development for shapeless 2.1.0 is Scala 2.11.6 with Scala 2.10.x supported via the macro paradise compiler plugin.

 ```scala
 scalaVersion := "2.11.6"